shotgunsoftware/python-api/docs/cookbook/examples/basic_create_version_link_shot.rst

 .. note:: Linking a Task to the Version is good practice.
 By doing so it is easy for users to see
-    at what stage a particular Version was created, and opens up other possibilities for tracking in ShotGrid.
+    at what stage a particular Version was created, and opens up other possibilities for tracking in Flow Production Tracking.
 We highly recommend doing this whenever possible.

 Create the Version
 ------------------